anisharma07/Health-Tracker/README.md

 - Spreadsheet functionality by [SocialCalc](https://socialcalc.org/)
 - PWA capabilities with [Vite PWA Plugin](https://vite-pwa-org.netlify.app/)

-## 📞 Support

-For support, email [anirudhcsharma@gmail.com] or create an issue in this repository.

 ---

 **Made with ❤️ for Government Agencies and Public Sector Organizations**